karlabbabic/outbreak-probabilities/src/outbreak_probabilities/README.md

-This directory holds the package 'outbreak_probabilities'.
+This directory holds the package `outbreak_probabilities`.